Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: -User Gaussian MAC with Minimum Energy Rate

 and the EH observes

 where $h_{1i}$ and $h_{2i}$ are the corresponding constant non-negative channel coefficients from transmitter $i$ to the receiver and EH, respectively.
-The channel coefficients satisfy the following $\set{L}_2$-norm condition:

-with $\vect{h}_j\eqdef \trans{(h_{j1},h_{j2})}$ in order to meet the energy conservation principle.
-The noise terms $Z_{t}$ and $Q_{t}$ are realizations of two identically distributed zero-mean unit-variance real Gaussian random variables.
+The noise terms $Z_{t}$ and $Q_{t}$ are realizations of two identically distributed zero-mean real Gaussian random variables with variances $\sigma_1^2$ and $\sigma_2^2$, respectively.
 In the following, there is no particular assumption on the joint distribution of $Q_t$ and $Z_t$.
-The signal to noise ratios (SNRs): $\SNR_{ji}$, with $\forall (i,j) \in \{1,2\}^2$ are defined as follows